-TL;DR: These are the two Mac dictation apps that got the business model right: pay once, own it, transcribe on-device.
-VoiceInk is the budget open-source pick at $25 to $49.
-Infina costs $99 and buys the things VoiceInk does not have: a fully hands-free loop that dictates, sends, and switches apps by voice, OS-level voice control, and a funded team shipping fast.
-If your dictation feeds AI tools all day, Infina is worth the difference many times over.
+TL;DR: These are the two Mac dictation apps that keep your voice on your own machine: on-device transcription, no cloud requirement, nothing leaving your Mac by default.
+VoiceInk is the budget open-source pick at $25 to $49 one-time.
+Infina is $99/year, genuinely the more expensive of the two, and it buys what VoiceInk does not have: a fully hands-free loop that dictates, sends, and switches apps by voice, OS-level voice control, and a funded team shipping fast.
+If your dictation feeds AI tools all day, that loop is what you are paying for.

-The voiceink vs infina matchup is unusual because the two apps agree on the fundamentals.
-No subscription for the core product, no cloud requirement, no audio leaving your Mac by default.
+The voiceink vs infina matchup is unusual because the two apps agree on the thing most of this category gets wrong.
+Both transcribe locally, both work offline, and neither sends your audio anywhere by default.

 VoiceInk vs Infina at a glance